MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/windows-autopilot-whats-new.md

 -   Windows 10

-## Windows Autopilot update
+## Windows Autopilot update history

-Check back here soon for a link to the December 2019 Windows Autopilot update.
+**December 2019 Windows Autopilot update**: Check back here soon for a link to this update.

 See [Windows Autopilot update](autopilot-update.md) for more information.